streetmix/streetmix/docs/technical/installing-streetmix.rst

 6. Add MongoDB binaries to your system path.
 Open the Start Menu and type in "environment variables", and select :guilabel:`Edit the system environment variables`.
 You should see the :guilabel:`Advanced` tab of :guilabel:`System Properties`.
 Click :guilabel:`Environment Variables...` at the lower right corner of the panel.
 In the user variables, select or create a variable called ``Path``, then edit it and add a new entry containing :file:`C:\\Program Files\\MongoDB\\Server\\3.4\\bin` (or the path you installed MongoDB to).
 Click :guilabel:`OK` until you return to the :guilabel:`System Properties` window, click :guilabel:`Apply` then click :guilabel:`OK` to exit.

+7. **Optional: Install PostgreSQL.** We are currently working to migrate our database from MongoDB to Postgres.
+You can `download Windows packages here <https://www.postgresql.org/download/windows/>`.

 Clone and install Streetmix
 +++++++++++++++++++++++++++